tankvn/videojs-quality-picker/README.md

     video: [ Quality ], // An array of Quality objects, as defined below
     audio: [ Quality ]
   },
-  qualitySwitchCallback: Function // callback function used for quality switching. quality id is passed as a param to this method
+  qualitySwitchCallback: Function // callback function used for quality switching, as defined below }
-}
 ```

+#### qualitySwitchCallback

+`qualitySwitchCallback(qualityId, trackType)`

+This callback function will be called with the Quality id and the the track type `(video | audio)` as arguments.
+Its role is to effectively perform the quality change on the player

 #### Quality